 Even the most ardent solo traveller at some stage will need a guide - someone who knows their cantons from their arrondissements better than you do.
-I’ve used more than 20 guides around the world, from well-known tour companies to local specialists to random taxi drivers, so here are a few simple tips that might help next time you travel.
+I’ve used more than 20 guides around the world, from well-known tour companies to random taxi drivers, so here are a few simple tips that might help you out.

 Choose if you can.
 Often I travel independently and need a local guide / translator / fixer that can’t be found in a Lonely Planet.
 TripAdvisor’s online forums are a great starting point – if only to identify companies that specialise in where you’re going – and from there a little desk research will get you far.
 Don’t necessarily go for the cheapest, make sure they have a good grasp of English over e-mail, and be clear about what costs are and aren’t included.